md-amirozzaman-niaz/dbpanel/README.md

 # dbpanel
-database panel for laravel application
+database panel for laravel application.
+You can look around your laravel application's database easily and fastest way with so many filter.
+You might look around your table's column type and index.

 ### Installation